clemcer/loggifly/docs/guide/getting-started.md

 The quickest way to get started is by configuring LoggiFly with environment variables only, but for full flexibility and feature access, using a config.yaml file is recommended.

 ::: info
-Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per Container or features like regex, container actions, message formatting and more.
+Environment variables allow for a simple and much quicker setup but they don't support configuring different keywords per container or features like regex, container actions, message formatting and more.
 With a config.yaml you do have access to all features as well as finegrained control over which keywords and settings are applied to each container.
 :::

 The following section will provide a quick start with minimal configuration.
-For more features and customization options, see the Advanced Configuration sections.
+For more features and customization options, start [here](./config-structure) to learn more about how to configure LoggiFly.

 ## Notification Services

-You can directly send notifications to ntfy and change topic, tags, priority, etc.
+You can directly send notifications to Ntfy and change topic, tags, priority, etc.

 You can also send notifications to most other notification services via **Apprise**.
-Just follow their [docs](https://github.com/caronc/apprise/wiki) on how to best configure the Apprise URL for your notification services.
+Just follow their [docs](https://github.com/caronc/apprise/wiki) on how to best configure the Apprise URL for your notification service.

 ::: tip
 With a config.yaml you can change ntfy settings and Apprise URLs per container and even per keyword allowing you to send notifications to different channels based on the container/keyword.